 - Do not use welding glass

 Only certain types of welder’s glass absorb enough light to be used safely for solar viewing – others let in too many harmful UV rays (or just too much light altogether), and some can even provide a too-dim image.
-The risk is overall not worth it, and in any case the image is an ugly green and welder’s glass doesn’t always have good optical quality which would result in a less-than-sharp image of the Sun anyway.
+The risk is overall not worth it, and in any case, the image is an ugly green, and welder’s glass doesn’t always have a good optical quality which would result in a less-than-sharp image of the Sun anyway.

 - Do not use eclipse glasses or other naked-eye solar viewers on a telescope

 A telescope amplifies light and if many eclipse glasses are used with a telescope the resulting transmission is too high to be safe, and in any case, you would have to cover up a lot of the usable aperture and the image quality would be poor anyways.